linkerd/linkerd2/CONTRIBUTING.md

-# Contributing to Conduit #
+# Contributing to Linkerd2 #

 :balloon: Thanks for your help improving the project!

 ## Getting Help ##

-If you have a question about Conduit or have encountered problems using it, start by [asking a question in the forums][discourse] or join us in the [#conduit Slack channel][slack].
+If you have a question about Linkerd2 or have encountered problems using it, start by [asking a question in the forums][discourse] or join us in the (yet-to-be-renamed) [#conduit Slack channel][slack].

 ## Certificate of Origin ##